Generally March 1; contact your regional NTHP office for details.

 Non-profit organizations and public agencies.
 Individuals and for‐profit businesses may also apply—but only if the project for which funding is requested involves a National Historic Landmark.
-Applicants must be members of the National Trust for Historic Preservation at the Forum or Main Street levels.
+Applicants must be members of the National Trust for Historic Preservation at the Organizational Level Forum or Main Street America levels.

-Assists in the preservation, restoration, and interpretation of historic interiors.
-Funds may be used for professional expertise, print and video communications materials and education programs.
+Assists in the preservation, restoration and interpretation of historic interiors.
+Funds may be used for professional expertise; restoration, rehabilitation and preservation of designated historic interiors; print and video communications materials; website development; and education programs.

 For example, the Central Terminal Restoration Corporation won $4,900 in 2012 to hire a consultant to produce an interior restoration plan for the concourse of historic Buffalo Central Terminal.
 The restoration plan will include drawings and plans for cleaning, repairing, refurbishing and restoring the space to return it to its 1920s appearance.

 Grants range from $2,500 to $15,000.
 Applicants must be capable of matching the grant dollar-for-dollar; donated materials and services are not eligible sources of a match.
 Applicants are encouraged to complete the application with the aid of the regional National Trust office serving their state.